ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterDeployContract/course.md

   --init '<initial_storage>' --burn-cap <gaz_fee>
 ```

-<contract_name> name given to the contract
+<contract_name> is the name given to the contract.
-<tz_file> path of the Michelson smart contract code (TZ file).
+<tz_file>: is the path of the Michelson smart contract code (TZ file).
-<amount_tez> is the quantity of tez being transferred to the newly deployed contract.
+<amount_tez>: is the quantity of tez being transferred to the newly deployed contract.
-<from_user> account from which the tez are taken from (and transferred to the new contract).
+<from_user>: is the account from which the tez are taken from and transferred to the new contract.
-<initial_storage> is a Michelson expression.
-The --init parameter is used to specify initial state of the storage.
+<initial_storage>: is the michelson expression specifying the initial state of the storage.
+The --init parameter is used for this purpose.
-<gaz_fee> it specifies the the maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).
+<gaz_fee>: specifies the maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).

 ## Invoke

 Once the smart contract has been deployed on the blockchain (contract-origination operation baked into a block), it is possible to invoke an entry point of the smart contract using the command line.

-Here is the syntax of the tezos command line to invoke a smart contract :
+Here is the syntax of the tezos command line to invoke a smart contract:

 ```
 tezos-client transfer <amount_tez> from <user> to <contract_name> --arg '<entrypoint_invocation>' --dry-run
 ```

 <amount_tez> is the quantity of tez being transferred to the contract.
-<contract_name> name given to the contract
+<contract_name> is the name given to the contract.
-<entrypoint_invocation> is a Michelson expression specifying the entry point and its corresponding parameters.
-For example, in Ligo the invocation call 'Increment(5)' would be translated into following Michelson expression 'Left (Right 5)'.
+<entrypoint_invocation> is the Michelson expression specifying the entry point and its corresponding parameters.
+For example, in Ligo, the invocation call 'Increment(5)' would be translated into the following Michelson expression 'Left (Right 5)'.

 ⚠️ Notice that the --arg parameter specifies an entry point call.

-⚠️ Notice that the --dry-run parameter simulate the invocation of the entry point.
+⚠️ Notice that the --dry-run parameter simulates the invocation of the entry point.

 ## Ligo compiler

-In order to produce a smart contract, a tool called transpiler (aka LIGO compiler) is used to transform LIGO code into Michelson code.
-Michelson smart contract are stored in a file with .tz extension.
+In order to produce a smart contract, a tool called transpiler (also known as the LIGO compiler) is used to transform LIGO code into Michelson code.
+Michelson smart contracts are stored in a file with a .tz extension.

-This LIGO compiler is also used to transform "LIGO expression" into "Michelson expression" as needed to deploy or invoke a smart contract.
+This LIGO compiler is also used to transform "LIGO expressions" into "Michelson expressions" as needed to deploy or invoke a smart contract.

 ### Compile